drunomics/nuxtjs-drupal-ce/README.md

   is necessary if you want to render custom elements markup on runtime.
 Defaults to `true`.

-- `useProxy`: If set to `dev-only` and nuxt is in dev-mode, the module automatically configures '/api' to the Drupal backend via [@nuxtjs/proxy](https://github.com/nuxt-community/proxy-module) and uses it instead of the Drupal backend when , such that there are no CORS issues.
+- `useProxy`: If set to `dev-only` and nuxt is in dev-mode, the module automatically configures `/api` to the Drupal backend via [@nuxtjs/proxy](https://github.com/nuxt-community/proxy-module) and uses it instead of the Drupal backend, such that there are no CORS issues.
 Other values supported are `always` or false.

 - `axios`: Options to pass-through to the `drupal-ce`